apollographql/apollo-kotlin/README.md

   /**
    * Use a service to define a schema and associated graphql files.
-   * You can omit this block alltogether and the plugin will default to the found schema.json and .graphql files.
+   * You can omit this block altogether and the plugin will default to the found schema.json and .graphql files.
    * You need to define it if you want to configure it more.
    */
   service("starwars") {